joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-data-scientists.md

 SELECT ingredient_name
 FROM
 ```

+Other things you might want:
+* A list of users in the system.
+* A mapping of what users have eaten what recipies...
+* FIT DATA INSIDE MEMORY.

 To get a list of all ingredients for the taco recipe by ingredient name:
 Some SQL queries